Get

 • How to Help Anxious or Fearful Shih Tzus

-Your job as a pet owner is to determine what’s triggering your pet.
+Your responsibility as a pet owner is to determine what’s triggering your pet.
 If it’s something you can control, you can remove your dog’s access to it.
-For example, if you know your Shih Tzu is terrified of fireworks, you can take them into a quiet room far from windows and doors on July 4th.
+For example, if you know your Shih Tzu is terrified of fireworks, you can take them into a quiet room far from windows and doors on July 4th and implement other strategies that you have discussed with your vet or canine behaviorist.

-Some cases of anxiety may be so severe that medical intervention may be necessary.
-There are several medications your veterinarian can prescribe to address an overanxious Shih Tzu.
+Some cases of anxiety may be so severe that medical and/or behavioral intervention may be necessary.
+There are several strategies and medications your veterinarian can prescribe to address an overanxious Shih Tzu.

 3. They’re Nauseous